 2. Clear the App Cache.

 To speed up your Android device, try clearing the cached data for the apps you don’t regularly use but play an essential role in your life, such as the ones that you use to order food, check your bank savings, and book flights and hotels.

 Go to Settings > More Settings > Applications > All.
 Select the app you want the cache cleared.
 Press the Clear Data button.

 Interestingly, clearing an app’s cached data can sometimes help make the app itself run fast and smooth as it deletes the old data that might be causing it to lag, freeze, or crash.
 This tip can be applied to apps like Instagram and Facebook, which store loads of data and images on your device.

 3. Free Up Your System’s Memory a Couple of Times a Day.

 This tip never gets old, even if Android is designed to have excellent task management capabilities, closing unnecessary processes, whenever needed, and freeing up your system’s memory several times a day helps a lot.

 Most Android launchers already offer this option to free up your system’s memory.
-However, if you can’t see it there, consider installing an app that can boost your device’s RAM, such as Outbyte Android Care.
+However, if you can’t see it there, consider installing an app that can boost your device’s RAM, such as Android cleaner tool.
 This app works by closing lagging apps and background programs that are slowing down your device.